Immunization laws and Board of Health rules

 - Senate Bill 20-163 - School Entry Immunization

-Changes to Colorado school immunization rules
+Changes have been made to Colorado school immunization rules

 These rules establish immunization requirements for students attending school, which include public, private, or parochial kindergarten, elementary, or secondary schools through 12th grade; all child care facilities licensed by the State of Colorado, including: child care centers, school-age child care centers, preschools, day camps, resident camps, day treatment centers, family child care homes, foster care homes, and Head Start programs; and higher education facilities with residence facilities.
 The rules cover: